Help Links:

 Free Delivery, Setup & Removal to Greater Austin & Surrounding Communities

-1) Most moonwalks are designed for kids ages 2 to 14.
+1) Most bounce houses are designed for kids ages 2 to 14.

 3) Do not mix and match different ages/sizes- group the kids of similar size and age together.